-- ▶ INITIATE Section 106 and determine if it applies to a given project; - ▶ IDENTIFY historic properties in the area where the project could have effects; - ▶ ASSESS the effect of the project on identified historic properties; and - ▶ RESOLVE adverse effects by exploring alternatives to avoid, minimize, or mitigate the effects.
+- ▶ INITIATE Section 106 and determine if it applies to a given project; - ▶ IDENTIFY any historic properties in the area where the project could have effects; - ASSESS the effect of the project on identified historic properties; and - RESOLVE adverse effects by exploring alternatives to avoid, minimize, or mitigate the effects.

-Most Section 106 reviews are completed successfully by the parties involved.
 When the project may have substantial effects, if important policy or procedural questions are raised, or if there are issues of concern to Indian tribes or Native Hawaiian organizations, the ACHP may elect to participate in consultation.
 OFAP manages the ACHP's participation in Section 106 consultation and provides guidance, advice, and technical assistance to federal agencies and other participants in the Section 106 process.

 When historic properties will be adversely affected by a federal undertaking, the review usually concludes with the execution of a legally binding agreement that outlines how the federal agency will resolve those effects.
-If agreement cannot be reached, the ACHP issues advisory comments to the head of the federal agency who must then consider them in making a final decision about whether the project will proceed.
+In rare circumstances where agreement cannot be reached, the ACHP issues advisory comments to the head of the federal agency who must then consider them in making a final decision about whether the project will proceed.